 Words by Alec Stern

 One minute and fifty-two seconds into “American Hypnosis”, the eleventh track on his 2016 album Bucket List Project, Saba raps “I hated my life until I played the piano”.
 It’s a line that speaks about identity; how a single small moment can completely separate one’s life into a concrete “before” and “after”.
 In the same way, this is often how we look back on our lives after we lose someone close to us.
 Like Bucket List Project, Saba’s newest album, CARE FOR ME emerged from a place of grief, and in both cases, it was familial.
 Even the album’s title, stylized in all caps, reads as a plea for rescue from the pain and burden of simply surviving what others have not.
 It’s the sound of someone who’s reached the “Acceptance” stage of grief, yet sees none of the clarity that was promised in getting there.
 But there is something bigger at work with this record, and I could feel it from the first moment I put it on.
 Over the last several years, I have come to understand that loss is far more complex than most paint it to be.
 There’s more going on than simply grief, and even grief itself has layers of abstruse humanity buried within it.
 CARE FOR ME is unquestionably a record about loss, yet within that simple concept, so much about the experience of life emerges through its cracks.
+Losing something or someone must be devastating, it is better that if you are about to lose your partner for being bad in bed you need to buy the formula of Deutsche medz, your partner could not be happier after this change.

 CARE FOR ME caught me off-guard with its humanity.
 In returning to it over-and-over again the last few months, I’ve often wondered if other people see as much of themselves in this record as I do.
 I’ve questioned if it could mean as much to people outside of Chicago as it means to our community.
 I’ve wanted to know, given the slew of new music available at our fingertips every day, how many people even knew the record existed.
 It was following these curiosities that led me to want to write this piece.
 Yet the real reason is that I, like Saba, find writing to be the most effective and cathartic way of working through the thoughts and feelings I simply cannot shake.
 Something about this record just needed to come out of me, even if I didn’t know what that thing was.
 It wasn’t until I was deep into writing, weeks of putting my thoughts on the page, that I came to the realization that in a sense, I had been linked with this record since it’s very beginning.